1968 in the Vietnam War: January

-The VC launched more than 50 122mm rockets at Da Nang Air Base destroying a United States Marine Corps (USMC) F-4B and two United States Air Force (USAF) aircraft and damaging 17 others.
+The VC launched more than 50 122 mm rockets at Da Nang Air Base destroying a United States Marine Corps (USMC) F-4B and two United States Air Force (USAF) aircraft and damaging 17 others.

 The PAVN 3rd Regiment, 2nd Division attacked four U.S. firebases in the Quế Sơn Valley southwest of Hội An, launching ground attacks against Landing Zone Leslie and Firebase Ross.
 Leslie was occupied by D Company and a platoon from A Company, 2nd Battalion, 12th Cavalry.
 The PAVN penetrated the base, attacking bunkers with flamethrowers and satchel charges before being pushed out in the afternoon.
 Losses were 15 U.S and 63 PAVN.
 The PAVN emplaced heavy machine guns around Leslie and over a nine-day period shot down seven 1st Cavalry Division helicopters and damaged a further 26.
 At Ross the attack was repulsed with losses of 18 U.S. and 331 PAVN killed.